OneKey-Network/addressability-framework/mvp-spec/workflows.md

 **Audit Log** means a log identifying all participants (Publisher, SSP, DSP) part of a chain leading to an ad display.

+**PAF** is short for Prebid Addressability Framework

 **Operator** means the entity responsible for adding, updating, deleting and controlling access to the User Id and Preferences.

-**PAF** is short for Prebid Addressability Framework

 **Root Party** means the entity initiating the originating Transmission in a particular chain of Transmissions.

-**Sign** means a cryptographic confirmation of generating, sending or receiving of PAF Data.
+**Sign** means a cryptographic confirmation of generating, sending or receiving of PAF data.

-**Transmission Request** and **Transmission Response** are envelops enabling the communication of User Id and Preferences between two entities, typically attached to bid requests and bid responses.
+**Transmission Request** and **Transmission Response** are signed statements that must be attached to the communication of User Id and Preferences between two entities (typically done through bid requests and bid responses).

 **Transmission Result** means the final statement of a Transmissions that is used in an Audit Log

 **User Id and Preferences** means as set of user pseudonymous identifiers and preferences managed within the Prebid Addressability Framework.

-**Vendor** means an entity, different from the Publisher, that participated to the generation of an ad display.
+**Vendor** means an entity, different from the Publisher, participating to the generation of an ad display.